6 Signs of Progress to Look For

 - Boosted mood.
 Moving your body does all kinds of wonderful things for your mind.
 You might feel less stressed, sleep easier, and wake up feeling more refreshed and approaching the world with a more positive & resilient attitude.
 Start a gratitude journal & take a brief moment to reflect on those feel-good endorphins.

 Remember that the biggest, most game-changing results always are beyond the physical.
 It’s when you start to feel at home in this community and feel connected to the people around you, even when they are completely different.
 It’s the confidence that develops through being ambitious and proving to yourself that you are capable.
 It’s the clarity that comes with recognizing obstacles are temporary, and that you have the fortitude to work through whatever life throws your way.
-Start looking for & working toward the results that will give you long-term motivation.
+Start looking for signs of progress & work toward the results that will give you long-term motivation.